Loading...

 Include Healthy Fats

-Add a tablespoon of chia seeds, flaxseeds, or a small handful of nuts like almonds or walnuts to your smoothie.
+Add ingredients like avocado, chia seeds, or a tablespoon of nut butter.
 Healthy fats can help stabilize blood sugar levels.

-Opt for unsweetened almond milk, coconut milk, or soy milk instead of fruit juice or sweetened milk.
+Use unsweetened almond milk, coconut water, or plain water instead of fruit juices or sweetened milk.

 Monitor Ingredients